 Qualification and course duration

 The programme is delivered through a combination of lectures, seminars, computer laboratory sessions and class-based practical exercises, with a strong emphasis on group and peer learning and the acquisition of practical skills underpinned by archival theory and knowledge.
-Assessment is through a mixture of essays, reports, presentations and practical assignments.
+Assessment is through a mixture of essays, reports, and practical assignments.

 Course contact details